Librum-Reader/Librum/README.md

 <br>

-Feature list:
-- E-Book reading
+### Features
+Librum's objective is to make your reading more <b>productive</b>; to that end, we provide you with a variety of functions that you can access via a <b>simple</b> and <b>straightforward</b> interface.<br>
+These functions include:
+- A modern e-reader
+- Creating your personalized library
+- Book meta-data editing
-- Free in-app bookstore
+- A free in-app bookstore with more than 60.000 books
-- Cross-platform
-- Book state syncing
+- Book syncing across all of your devices
 - Highlighting
+- Note taking
+- Bookmarking
-- Bookmarks
+- Searching through
 - Tags
-- Note taking
-- Chapter navigation
-- TTS
+- TTS (Text to speech)
 - Automated page scrolling
 - Syncing with 3rd parties (Google drive, dropbox, nextcloud)
-- Book meta-data editing
-- Library management
 - Custom plugins
-- Fine grained appearance customization
-- Application behavior customization
+- Appearance and behaviour customization
-- Statistics (optional)
-    - Total time spent read
-    - Daily reading avarage
+- Your reading statistics
-    - Days read in a row
-    - Books read in a week/month/year
-    - Total books read
 - No-login book reading
-- Sharing / Priting books
+- Sharing / Priting pages

 <br><br>